quantux/Keylogger-Python/README.md

 CONFIGURATION:

   All configuration step is self explanatory in the source file code.
-You must just to place you email address and password in line 46 and from - to email in line 56.
+You must just to place your email address and password in line 46 and from - to email in line 56.

 RUN: